|

 2. Keep left.
 This is very important as you might have another vehicle in the lane next to you on your right.

-3. Signal left.
 4. Approach carefully, looking to your right and ahead.
-Giving way to the right.
+Give way to the right.

 5. Once you have an opportunity to your right, go and keep left.